Sank's Glossary of Linguistics

 SMALL CLAUSE

 2. (Syntax) The syntactic equivalent of the basic proposition.
-Some examples are shown below.
-The "small clauses" are enclosed in square brackets.
+Small clauses occur in several constructions.
+Some examples are shown below, where the small clauses are enclosed in square brackets.
 A small clause is usually the complement of a lexical verb (a cognitive verb):

 1. John considers [ Mary intelligent ].